 Costa Rica Central Valley

-Home to the Juan Santamaria International Airport (SJO), the Costa Rica Central Valley is often the first stop for visitors.
-Tourists flying into SJO have an unbeatable view of the tall mountains and volcanos that surround the Central Valley and of the Capital City, San Jose, which is about 20 minutes away from the airport.
+Home to the Juan Santamaria International Airport (SJO), the Costa Rica Central Valley is often the first stop for visitors and a favorite amongst those who want to work and live in Costa Rica.
+Tourists flying into SJO have an unbeatable view of the mountain ranges and volcanos that surround the Central Valley and of the Capital City, San Jose, which is about 20 minutes away from the airport.

-Many people chose to leave the Central Valley immediately after they land to head to beaches and national parks.
-However the Central Valley actually has a lot to offer including hotels, volcanos, waterfalls, coffee plantations and museums.
+Many people chose to leave the Central Valley immediately after they land to head to beaches and national parks in the surrounding areas.
+However the Central Valley actually has a lot to offer including hotels, volcanos, waterfalls, coffee plantations and museums and restaurants in the bustling metropolitan area of San Jose.
 Popular day trips from San Jose include trips to the Poás Volcano and the La Paz Waterfall Gardens.
 Thanks to the year-round spring-like climate, you can also find ideal hiking and white water rafting.
 Finally you’ll find no shortage of exciting night life and international cuisine all over the city of San Jose.
 The Central Valley is definitely worth some of your time during your Costa Rica vacation adventure!

 San Jose is the capital city of Costa Rica and home to a third of the population.
 In San Jose you’ll find a lot of cultural and night life activities, as well as many day trips and tours that leave from the city center.
 Go souvenir shopping on Avenida Central, see a show at the National Theater, and learn about Costa Rica’s history in the Gold, Jade and National Museums.
 End your day with an ice cold imperial in Barrio Escalante, a gastronomic center where you’ll unique international cuisine.